The National Museum Volunteers was originally established to train guides for the National Museum.

 Additionally, this is a great opportunity for other members of the NMV to discover the amazing treasures contained within the National Museum and to learn so much more about Thai Art, Thai History, religion and cultural aspects; a useful foundation for further study.

-In our quest for knowledge a lecture is presented every month.
+In our quest for knowledge lectures are presented regularly.

 It is open to NMV members and the general public.